The best and worst Premier League managers to spend Christmas day with

 Half of the dinner is shite, half of it is amazing.
 But you don't care.
 You've had a good time.

-Immediately defensive, Arteta says that judging by the proportions of seasoning he used, it should have been delicious.
+Immediately defensive, Arteta says that judging by the temperatures and proportions of seasoning he used, it should have been delicious.
 In the past, he says, dishes he'd made in a similar way had turned out beautifully.

 'They're a delicacy,' Sean Dyche says, holding open an enormous Tupperware bowl full of what you know only to be worms.
 You overlook this, telling him that he can have them, but that you'll stick to what you're making.